bugzilla/bugzilla/docs/en/rst/installing/apache.rst

 - Under mod_perl, you have to restart Apache if you make any manual change to any Bugzilla file.
 You can't just reload--you have to actually *restart* the server (as in make sure it stops and starts again).
-You *can* change localconfig and the params file manually, if you want, because those are re-read every time you load a page.
+You *can* change :file:`localconfig` and the :file:`params` file manually, if you want, because those are re-read every time you load a page.

 - You must run in Apache's Prefork MPM (this is the default).
-The Worker MPM may not work--we haven't tested Bugzilla's mod_perl support under threads.
+The Worker MPM may not work -- we haven't tested Bugzilla's mod_perl support under threads.
   (And, in fact, we're fairly sure it *won't* work.)

 - Bugzilla generally expects to be the only mod_perl application running on